frago12/doc-editor/README.md

-## POC: Document editor
+# POC: Document editor

-The project is based on CRA, to get it up and running:
+The project is based on CRA, to get it up and running

 * `npm install`
 * `npm start`